Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

 Now, let us inspect the ratio

-This is the number of collisions which take place on a scale $1/k$.
-Hence, this number is very large, provided that we consider sufficiently large scales, i.e. small $k$.
-If the scale is too small, i.e. large $k$, then the TC approximation does not work well and we must take into account the multipole moments for $\ell \ge 2$.
+This is the number of collisions that occur on a scale $1/k$.
+Hence, this number is very large, provided that we consider sufficiently large scales, i.e., small $k$.
+If the scale is too small, i.e., large $k$, then the TC approximation does not work well, and we must take into account the multipole moments for $\ell \ge 2$.
 We will see this when investigating the \textbf{diffusion damping} or \textbf{Silk damping} effect.
-From the above analysis, for sufficiently large scales we can conclude then that $\Theta_\ell \approx 0$ for $\ell \ge 2$.
-Sufficiently large means much larger than the mean free path $-1/\tau'$ which is approximately of the order of 10 Mpc at recombination.
-This number can be computed from Eq.~\eqref{dottaueq} and is a comoving scale; the physical one is divided by a factor a thousand and so it is 10 kpc.
+From the above analysis, for sufficiently large scales, we can conclude that $\Theta_\ell \approx 0$ for $\ell \ge 2$.
+Sufficiently large means much larger than the mean free path $-1/\tau'$, which is approximately of the order of 10 Mpc at recombination.
+This number can be computed from Eq.~\eqref{dottaueq} and is a comoving scale; the physical one is divided by a factor of a thousand, so it is 10 kpc.

-Finally, note that $\Theta_\ell \sim \tau'/k\Theta_{\ell - 1}$.
-Therefore, considering smaller and smaller scales makes necessary to include higher and higher order multipoles.

-Eliminating all the multipoles $\ell \ge 2$, the relevant equations are just the following two:
+Eliminating all the multipoles $\ell \ge 2$, the relevant equations are the following two:

-i.e. the TC approximation allows us to treat photons as a fluid until recombination.
+The TC approximation allows us to treat photons as a fluid until recombination.
 Note the coupling to baryons via the baryon velocity $V_{\rm b}$.
-Thus, we need also the equations for baryons:
+Thus, we also need the equations for baryons: